kreauniv/comp308/source/piclang.rst

 colour.

-In the previous session on "lambda", we represented whole numbers using functions to build up confidence that functions are power enough to capture all of computation.
+In the previous session on "lambda", we represented whole numbers using functions to build up confidence that functions are powerful enough to capture all of computation.
 We should therefore expect that they will suffice for images too.
 Below, we'll use Haskell type notation which you're familiar with to capture the idea of the types of things we're dealing with.

 .. code-block:: haskell